 4. Have fun at music festivals

 Enjoy outdoor music festivals in Prince’s Island Park.
 Feel like dancing salsa?
-Or you enjoy folk?
+Or do you enjoy folk?
 Whichever culture you’d like to explore, Calgary got you covered.

 Things to do in Calgary in summer-10